AMEApp/TrillionShopifySDK/try-on/README.md

     - Set your Activation key
     - Predefined Trillion Button - file [trillion_tryon_button.liquid](./trillion_tryon_button.liquid "Go to file") ***Can be skipped if a custom button is used.***
 2. Add an AR button to the site
+3. Choose how to get the SKU
-3. Create a page for the Trillion Try-On widget
+4. Create a page for the Trillion Try-On widget

 Let's take a closer look at each step below: